pasqo/Repetier-Firmware-4-DaVinci-1.0/README.md

 * Changed the manual bed leveling points to 4 points only, one over each knobs and one over the center.
 * Changed manual bed leveling display messages, removed point 5.
 * Fix fan kickstart code to remove bug for which the kickstart never happened in any condition, by explicitly setting the fan max speed during kickstart interval.
+* Configured z probing with a BLTouch sensor on pins 115 and 116, adding corresponding entries in fastio.h.
+* Enabled bed auto-leveling and distortion correction, change routines for contiguous grid point measurements.